 How to Change Proceed to Checkout Text in WooCommerce

-There are two main methods to edit the Proceed to Checkout text:
+There are two primary methods to edit the Proceed to Checkout text:

 Let’s have a closer look at both of them.